apalala/grako/README.rst

 3.0.0-rc.1
 ----------

-    * Major version bump because several new features are not backwards-compatible.
+    * A major version bump because backwards-compatibility had to be broken to solve long-standing inconsitencies and implement important new features pythonically.

     * The *cut* operator is now `^`.